aiifabbf/aiifabbf.github.com/en/index.rst

 Experiences
 ===========

+I am currently working full-time at Synopsys VCS constraint team in Shanghai, building and enhancing solvers that help customers generate huge number of test cases to quickly meet their verification sign-off goals.
+I write mostly C and C++ in production, sometimes Python and Rust to prototype.

 I was a full stack intern, writing CSS and doing UI tuning in a local data visualization company in 2019 summer.

 I wrote a `single-page web application <https://github.com/SicunStudio/aunet-flask>`_ that works as the administration dashboard for a campus organization during undergraduate.
 My main role was front-end, but I also worked with back-end teammates on RESTful API design.

-I am actively seeking a software engineering intern for 2020 summer.
-I have solved `over 700 problems on Leetcode <https://leetcode.com/aiifabbf>`_.
-Code and comments are `here <https://github.com/aiifabbf/leetcode-memo>`_.
+While I was seeking an intern position for 2020 summer, I solved `over 1000 problems on Leetcode <https://leetcode.com/aiifabbf>`_.
+My `code and comments <https://github.com/aiifabbf/leetcode-memo>`_ helped many friends learn algorithms and prepare for interviews.

 Projects
 ========